This post may contain affiliate links. Please see my disclosure policy for details.

 Outside on the church grounds is a really beautiful sight in spring, because they have these incredible blossom trees!

-So, there is almost a blanket of pink blossoms that have been cast off by the wind that dance along the floors.
+So, there is almost a blanket of pink blossoms that have been cast off by the wind that dance along with the floors.

 I always find graveyards quite peaceful, so you can wander around here and explore a while, or see the ancient boundary wall and steps by the entrance gate.